Sanremo Music Festival 1956: Contest overview

 This Sanremo Music Festival edition included twenty songs performed by six singers, spread over three consecutive evenings, in a format of two semi-finals and a final.
 The first two semi-final nights were held on 8 and 9 March, and the final on 10 March 1956.
-Ten songs competed in each semi-final.
-Five songs from each night advanced to compose again ten songs for the third and final night.
-The ranking and the points of the final are known while those of the semi finals are not published.
+The festival was closed by an evening starring artists and songs from previous editions of the Sanremo Festival, held on 11 March 1956.